-Action from last year: N/A Comments: Yes Action for next year: Continue monitor and scrutiny of appraisals.
+Action from last year: Continue monitor and scrutiny of appraisals.
+Comments: Yes

 8. There is a medical appraisal policy in place that is compliant with national policy and has received the Board's approval (or by an equivalent governance or executive group).